 Translated source host The rule will apply to the object that you select in this field.
 The translated source host refers to the new IP address of the source host, after its translation by NAT.
-Translated source port This field allows specifying the source port used by the source host afte By default, the "Stateful" module memorizes the source port used and or will then be allowed for return packets.
-The creation of a source address (masquerading) assigns the value ephemeral fw to this field.
-Select a random translated source port By selecting this option, the firewall will randomly select the translated source port from the list (e.g.: ephemeral fw).
+Translated source port This field allows specifying the source port used by the source host after translation.
+By default, the "Stateful" module memorizes the source port used and only this port will then be allowed for return packets.
+The creation of a source address sharing rule (masquerading) assigns the value ephemeral fw to this field.
+Select a random translated source port By selecting this option, the firewall will randomly select the translated source port from the list (e.g.: ephemeral fw ).
 This makes it possible to avoid an anticipation of the following connections as the source ports are assigned consecutively, thereby strengthening security.